srl-labs/containerlab/docs/lab-examples/lab-examples.md

 ```

 #### SSH access
-For nodes that come up with `sshd` enabled, the following lines can be added to `~/.ssh/config` file to simplify access and prevent future ssh key warnings:
+For nodes that come up with `ssh` enabled, the following lines can be added to the `~/.ssh/config` file on the containerlab host system to simplify access and prevent future ssh key warnings:

 ```
 Host clab-*